lachlanchen/IdeasGlass/docs/ideasglass_bridge.md

 The firmware now keeps a persistent TLS WebSocket open to the bridge so audio can flow continuously with almost no sample loss:

 - **ESP32 firmware**
-  - Keep `Tools → PSRAM → Enabled`, then flash `IdeasGlassNgrokClient.ino`.
+  - Keep `Tools → PSRAM → Enabled`, then flash `IdeasGlassClient.ino`.
   - I2S reads still happen at 16 kHz, but every 4096-sample block is copied into PSRAM and pushed to a FreeRTOS queue immediately.
-A dedicated sender task Base64-encodes the chunk and writes a masked WebSocket frame to `wss://ideas.lazying.art/ws/audio-ingest`, so capture never stalls while HTTPS handshakes complete.
+A dedicated sender task Base64-encodes the chunk and writes a masked WebSocket frame to `wss://localhost:8765/ws/audio-ingest`, so capture never stalls while HTTPS handshakes complete.
   - Serial logs show per-chunk RMS/peak (from the capture loop) plus the final WebSocket send status (from the sender task).
 - **Backend**
   - Accepts the same JSON payload via HTTP (`POST /api/v1/audio`) or WebSocket (`/ws/audio-ingest`) and runs WebRTC VAD (`webrtcvad`) + gain staging on every chunk.